Build A Confetti Cannon

 AIR POWERED CONFETTI CANNON MACHINE

-This time we are making a simplified compressed air style of confetti cannon.
+This time we are making a compressed air style confetti cannon.
+This project is perfect for your older kids who like more power and more challenge.

 Supplies: